Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 - Discuss how metadata works within a dataset in order to give the raw data their meaning.
 Materials from this curriculum from the modules on Data Documentation and Storage, and FAIR data can also be reused here.
 - Discuss how metadata structures datasets: Question texts, variables, and relationships can be used and applied to datasets.
 - Draw attention to how these metadata enable longer term preservation of data (can refer to the module on data preservation and archiving for more information).
-- Using Resource 4, point out how the survey gets divided depending on the nationality of the respondent.
+- Using Resource&nbsp;4, point out how the survey gets divided depending on the nationality of the respondent.
 Draw students' attention to how this categorization (through structural metadata) provides a broader picture through the segmentation of the universe.

 **Learning Activity:**